ChenyangFang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Chenyang Fang started off as a business major interested in Venture Capital and then quickly shifted his main focus to Statistics & Artificial Intelligence.
 He is determined to pursue a career in Quantitative Trading and likely a PhD in EECS.
+He completed the coursework of Accelerated Master in EE in the sophomore year at age 19.